Drive sales on autopilot with ecommerce-focused featuresSee Features

 During the holiday season last year, some particular emojis stood out from the rest.
 Obviously, these were the ones most related to the holiday season:

 At Omnisend, we analyze subject lines a lot.
-See the top 20 holiday email subject lines sent in 2018 below.
-If you want to find more great examples, check out our collection of the best subject lines.
+See the top 20 holiday email subject lines below.
+If you want to find more catchy, interesting and funny email subject line examples, check out our collection of the best subject lines.

 |#||Subject Line||Open Rate|

 |3||❄️ Price Freeze - Black Friday Deals Back||44.58%|

 |4||3D Moon Lamp 😍 50% OFF(7 Days Shipping)||41.58%|

 |6||⏲️Tick tock. (early holiday up to 75% off )||39.08%|